arieldk1212/live-view-rep/README.md

 ### MacOS
 * docker build --platform linux/amd64 -t live-view .
 * docker run --platform linux/amd64 -p 8080:8080 live-view:latest
-* but we will use the docker-compose.yml -> docker compose up --build or without --build
+* but we will use the docker-compose.yml -> docker compose up --build or without build --parallel

 ## Building via CMake
 * download the vcpkg ports in the vcpkg.json